supergeoff/stack-starter/memory-bank/techContext.md

 Tool usage patterns include using Nx commands for common development tasks, Pulumi for managing infrastructure, and GitHub Actions for CI/CD.

+Known Issues:

+- Nx bug with `@nx/js:node` executor preventing file watching for automatic reloads in the 'health' application.
+Workaround is to use the `webpack:webpack` executor for the serve target in `apps/health/package.json`.